Sylvester James Gates: Supersymmetric sigma models and twisted multiplets

 In the 1980s, Gates co-authored a series of papers that introduced the twisted chiral multiplet, an extension of conventional chiral superfields in two-dimensional supersymmetric field theories.
-Unlike standard chiral multiplets, which are constrained by Kahler geometry, twisted multiplets allow for the formulation of sigma models on more general hermitian manifolds with torsion.
+Unlike standard chiral multiplets, which are constrained by Kähler geometry, twisted multiplets allow for the formulation of sigma models on more general hermitian manifolds with torsion.
 This work provided insights into the geometric structure of supersymmetric theories and extended the classification of sigma models beyond the constraints established by Alvarez-Gaume and Freedman.

 Generalized geometry and extended supersymmetry

 Gates' research demonstrated that supersymmetric sigma models incorporating twisted multiplets naturally exhibit two commuting complex structures, forming an almost product structure on the target space.
-This structure closely aligns with Generalized Kahler Geometry, a framework later formalized in Generalized Complex Geometry by Nigel Hitchin and Marco Gualtieri.
+This structure closely aligns with Generalized Kähler Geometry, a framework later formalized in Generalized Complex Geometry by Nigel Hitchin and Marco Gualtieri.
 His work also explored how dimensional reduction of four-dimensional vector multiplets leads to the emergence of twisted chiral multiplets in two dimensions, highlighting deep connections between higher-dimensional supersymmetric theories and lower-dimensional field theories with torsion-preserving symmetries.

 Duality, torsion, and applications in string theory

 A major theme in Gates' work is the role of duality transformations in supersymmetric theories.
 He showed that chiral and twisted chiral multiplets are dual to each other under certain conditions, a result that mirrors T-duality in string theory, where B-field transformations relate sigma models with and without torsion.
-His contributions have influenced research in superstring compactifications, particularly in scenarios where non-Kahler geometries arise due to background fluxes.
+His contributions have influenced research in superstring compactifications, particularly in scenarios where non-Kähler geometries arise due to background fluxes.